Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 TEL: 050-5372-6756

-Access: 12 minutes walk from “JR Kawagoe Station”, 9 minutes walk from” Kawagoeshi Station” on the Tobu Tojo Line, 8 minutes walk from “Honkawagoe Station” on the Seibu Shinjuku Line.
+Access: 12-minute walk from “JR Kawagoe Station”, 9-minute walk from” Kawagoeshi Station” on the Tobu Tojo Line, 8-minute walk from “Honkawagoe Station” on the Seibu Shinjuku Line.

 Guesthouse Chabudai

-Just a short walk off the main sightseeing area in Kawagoe you’ll find Guesthouse Chabudai in the historic warehouse district.
-This converted old Japanese folk house is over 100 years old and offers visitors and locals a chance to mingle and get to know each other better.
-The word ‘chabudai’ means ‘low dining table’ and it represents a place where people can gather together and communicate and that’s exactly what Guesthouse Chabudai values.
+Just a short walk from the main sightseeing area in Kawagoe, you’ll find Guesthouse Chabudai in the historic warehouse district.
+This converted old Japanese folk house is over 100 years old and offers visitors and locals a chance to mingle and get to know each other.
+The word ‘chabudai’ means ‘low dining table,’ and it represents a place where people can gather together and communicate, which is exactly what Guesthouse Chabudai values.
 Every week they plan different events to bring people together in a friendly atmosphere.

 There are three room types available, a mixed dormitory for 8 people, a female dormitory for 4 people which can also be reserved for a family or group, and a private room for 1-3 people.
 The dormitories have bunkbeds with curtains for privacy and each bed has a private outlet, USB port and light.

-If you want to meet lots of people and make new friends or just enjoy a casual chat with someone new this is the place to make that dream come true.
-Guesthouse Chabudai is also a café and bar so even if you don’t have the time to stop for the night be sure to pop in for some food and drink in this historical gathering place.
+If you want to meet lots of people and make new friends or just enjoy a casual chat with someone new, this is the place to make it come true.
+Guesthouse Chabudai is also a café and bar, so even if you don’t have the time to stop for the night, you can pop in for some food and drink at this historical gathering place.

 Please note that payments can only be made using cash.